hetland/octant/README.md

 #OCTANT (OCean modeling seTup and ANalysis Tools)
 #A suite of tools for ocean models like ROMS, GETM, ...

 ##Subpackages:

-* io
-  - pupynere
-  - Dataset
 * ocean
   - depths
   - velocity